faberNovel/faberbabel-ios/README.md

 ### Setup

-Setup the librairy with your credentials in the `AppDelegate.swift`for example.
+Setup the library with your credentials in the `AppDelegate.swift`for example.

 ```swift
 Bundle.fb_setup(